 What is HIV?

-HIV (Human Immunodeficiency Virus) is the virus that causes AIDS.
-HIV weakens several body systems and destroys the body’s immune system, making it easier for life threatening cancers or opportunistic infections to invade the body.
+HIV (Human Immunodeficiency Virus) is transmitted by contact with infected blood, breast milk, semen, or vaginal fluids.
+This virus attacks an infected person’s immune cells and makes them vulnerable to other infections.
+HIV weakens several body systems and destroys the body’s immune system, making it easier for life threatening cancers or infections to invade the body.
+If left untreated, the virus can lead to AIDS (acquired immunodeficiency syndrome).

-HIV testing is available to anyone age 14 and older.
-Testing is FREE and confidential.
-Call for an appointment at 641-421-9320.
+Testing is FREE for to anyone age 14 and older.
+Results in 20 minutes via a finger prick.
+Call for an appointment at 641-421-9309.

 Who Should Get Tested For HIV?

 “PrEP” stands for Pre-Exposure Prophylaxis.
 The word “prophylaxis” means to prevent or control the spread of an infection or disease.
-The goal of PrEP is to prevent HIV infection from taking hold if you are exposed to the virus.
+The goal of PrEP is to prevent HIV infection being able to attack your immune system.
 This is done by taking one pill every day.
-These are some of the same medicines used to keep the virus under control in people who are already living with HIV.
-When taken everyday, PrEP has been found to reduce the likelihood of HIV infection by up to 92%.
+When taken every day, PrEP has been found to reduce the likelihood of HIV infection by up to 92%.
 This effectiveness increases when combined with condoms which are also necessary for the prevention of other sexually transmitted infections.